Receive a free download on Management Education and the SDGs

 “Initially, I had not considered how deeply ingrained assumptions shape the way businesses and individuals approach social challenges.
 However, the exercise forced me to critically reflect on my perspectives and preconceived notions about poverty and business strategies aimed at the Base of the Pyramid (BoP).
 By engaging with historical and cultural artifacts, I was able to deconstruct these assumptions and develop a clearer understanding of how businesses can truly integrate purpose with profit.”

-“The critical thinking and reflection skills I developed have enabled me to analyse business strategies through a more ethical and sustainability-focused lens.
-In subsequent courses and projects, I have consistently applied the SDG framework and PRME principles, ensuring that my recommendations balance profitability with social impact.”
+This realization fundamentally shifted the Davide’s approach, leading him to re-evaluate his assignment on BoP strategies: “The critical thinking and reflection skills I developed have enabled me to analyse business strategies through a more ethical and sustainability-focused lens.
+In subsequent courses and projects, I have consistently applied the SDG framework and Principles of PRME, ensuring that my recommendations balance profitability with social impact.”

-“ …The lessons from the ‘Leading with Purpose’ course resonate deeply, particularly in my interactions and negotiations with top-tier professionals.
+The impact of Voola’s teaching extends beyond the classroom.
+Davide went on to apply the lessons in his professional life: “ …The lessons from the ‘Leading with Purpose’ course resonate deeply, particularly in my interactions and negotiations with top-tier professionals.
 The course instilled in me the importance of approaching every engagement without preconceived assumptions, understanding that each individual brings unique perspectives and needs to the table.
 This mindset has been instrumental in fostering more meaningful and effective collaborations.”

-To educators contemplating embedding SDGs and PRME Principles, Voola offers a profound insight: authenticity is key.
 “Universities might implement these Principles just to tick a box, but students can see through that.
 If you’re not intrinsically motivated, it will show.”
 True transformation, he believes, begins with genuine self-reflection and a sincere commitment to making a difference.

 While acknowledging that responsible management education remains somewhat niche, Voola remains optimistic.
 His work continues to challenge the status quo, inspire students, and demonstrate that business can be a powerful vehicle for positive social change.